Best to Worst Werewolf Movies That I've Seen (So Far)by Barloq | created - 15 Oct 2010 | updated - 11 months ago | Public

 It's pretty bad when your movie is ruined 5 seconds in.
 "How", you may ask?
 Well simply because the words "Asylum pictures" showed up on screen.
 That said, werewolf effects are okay considering that they're CGI and very low budget.
 Battledogs is a very lazy film (super generic storyline and characters) and unbelievably stupid as well (the US army CHARGES a pack of werewolves...
 CHARGES THEM.
 WTF!?!).
 However, the movie has enough over the top and unintentionally funny moments that you might enjoy the movie on some level at least.

 PG-13 | 130 min | Adventure, Drama, Fantasy

-Edward leaves Bella after an attack that nearly claimed her life, and in her depression she falls into yet another paranormal relationship - this time with werewolf Jacob Black.
+Edward leaves Bella after an attack that nearly claimed her life, and, in her depression, she falls into yet another difficult relationship - this time with her close friend, Jacob Black.